Robert Parkin Collection

 The online Robert Parkin Collection consists of research papers focusing on early settlers and founders of St. Louis and Missouri, before and after statehood.
 Some records include migrating families as well as those left behind in the old country.
 A few other records include people living in the 1900s.

 Use the Search function to find individuals in the Robert Parkin Collection index.
 Society members may then view, print, and download the actual documents.
 Some documents include citations, others do not.
 Proceed cautiously, using those documents as clues to future research.
-These documents are in a PDF file format.
-You may also click here to manually access the Parkin index.
+These documents are in PDF file format.
+Click here to access the Parkin index.

-As Mr. Parkin’s last contribution to StLGS and its members, Mr. Parkin’s extensive research files are now available for the benefit of the current members.
-StLGS can only provide online what Mr. Parkin’s personally wrote or compiled.
+As Mr. Parkin’s last contribution to StLGS and its members, his extensive research files are available for the benefit of current members.
+StLGS can only provide online what Mr. Parkin personally wrote or compiled.
 In some cases, the files include additional papers, such as vital records, limited copies of publications by others, maps, census records, and more.
-Researchers may review these files in person or by contacting the StLGS research department.
+Researchers may review these files in person or by contacting the StLGS research room.